We apologise but there was a problem sending your message. Please contact customer support at [email protected]

 *Creative Writing: Creative Writing is an advanced elective typically intended for high school but modified for middle grades.
 Students will complete curriculum units to show mastery over a concept, then extend their knowledge to individual creative projects that apply the concept.
 Units covered include personal narratives, short stories, poetry, writing for children, writing for screen, and many others.
 This is a semester course.

-Dance: Organized into three areas
+Dance: Is organized into three areas:

 - Dance I: This course is designed to introduce students to the world of dance as an art form.
 Students will investigate many styles of dance including jazz, ballet, hip-hop, modern, and contemporary.
 Students will develop their cardiovascular endurance, technique, flexibility, and coordination.
 Students will learn the tools of choreography and compose their own dance with a group of their peers.
 Students will learn performance techniques and have the opportunity to perform in a concert at the end of the semester.
-This is a semester course.
+This is a semester course.(A nominal costuming fee may be required.)

 - Hip Hop: Do you find yourself bobbing your head or tapping your toe when you hear music?
 If so, this semester's elective course is right up your alley.
 Students will explore this amazing street style of dance, both its culture and basic movements.
 Students will also have the opportunity to choreograph in small and large groups!
 The semester will end with a winter showcase performance- a one-night amazing concert for friends and family.
 This is a performance-based elective and daily active participation and dance concert participation are required.
 No previous dance experience is needed ~ both girls and boys are welcome.
 The more the merrier!
 Just Dance!
 (A nominal costuming fee may be required.)

 Fashion and Interior Design: This course is designed for students to receive a basic overview of design principles.
 During the first half of the semester students will study Interior Design.
 They will learn about color, textiles, and the basic elements of design.
 Students will explore basic area planning and the functionality of space, lighting, furniture design, and home accessories.
 During the second half of the semester students will study Fashion Design.
 Students will study fashion fundamentals and fashion design principles.
 Each student will create his/her own fashion line and personal portfolios.
 Projects are an integral part of the learning process within this course, and will be heavily integrated throughout the semester.
+This is a semester course.

-Fiber Arts and STEM: Discover the beauty of combining the left brain and right brain to create textile art.
+Fiber Arts and STEAM: Discover the beauty of combining the left brain and right brain to create textile art.
 Fiber or textile arts include weaving, knitting, crocheting, felting, embroidery, macramé, fabric printing, papermaking, basketry, and dying.
 Topics include how technology revolutionized the manufacturing of textiles, the process of creating and digitizing patterns, the textile applications of CAD programs and CNC machines, and the limitations of machines and AI and the necessity of the human touch.
+There is a $15 fee for this course.
 This is a semester course.

-Food and You: Have you ever heard the saying “You are what you eat?"
+Food and You: Have you ever heard the saying “You are what you eat”?
 In this nutrition class students will learn the truth behind that saying.
 Students will explore the basics of nutrition including digestion, metabolism, and absorption of macro and micro nutrients.
 We will also learn how food choices can impact social, mental, physical well-being, other cultures' food choices, and so much more!
 Students will participate in multiple food labs where students get to make delicious healthy food.
 There is a $15 class fee.
 This is a semester course.

 Forensics: Forensics elective offers a fun chance to survey a variety of different scientific fields within the context of crime.
 Students explore the science of criminology by using a combination of science disciplines.
 As students learn to differentiate between actual techniques and some of those portrayed on popular television shows, they evaluate current procedures used by real crime labs to understand some of the limitations of the law, police, and forensic science.
 Students examine scientific techniques behind the analysis of physical and eyewitness evidence, DNA fingerprinting, fire and explosives, bones, blood spatter analysis, handwriting and document analysis, and other relevant pieces of evidence.
 Throughout the course, students investigate crime and accident scenes, collect and analyze evidence, and develop observational skills and deductive reasoning.
 Many times, crimes will relate to mature subjects.
 Caution will be taken to keep the discussions of these events as age-appropriate as possible.
 This is a semester course.